 Hunter, terrier and two Hounds entering an otter den

 At the slightest threat, the otter would dive into the water and rapidly swim to escape.
 Sometimes huntsmen, together with terriers entered the otters' den as pictured.
 When hunted with dogs, the brave, older otters would obstinately defended themselves, biting the dogs and not quitting however badly they might have been wounded.
-But, with the assistance of Otterhounds, the vermin was driven to swim towards the huntsmen, positioned wading at least knee deep in water within the rivers or streams, with nets or spears.
+But, with the assistance of Otterhounds, the vermin was driven to swim towards the huntsmen, positioned wading at least knee deep in water within the rivers or streams, and captured.

 An Otter Hunt

-An otter's legs are short, but remarkably strong and muscular.
-On each foot there are 5 toes connected by strong membranes, like those of a waterfowl.
-The otter has an oval-shaped head which is broad, and the eyes placed so they can see every object above it.
+Different otter species vary in size, but all have long, slim bodies and short, remarkably strong and muscular legs.
+On each foot there are five toes connected by strong membranes, like those of a duck.
+The otter have an oval-shaped broad head with their eyes placed so they can see every object above them.
 Its ears are short with a narrow orifice.
-Their tail tapers to a point so it can be used as a rudder.
+Their tail tapers to a point so it can be used as a rudder when the otter is swimming.
 Their fur is deep brown.

 Because the otter lives mainly on fresh fish, it destroys them in great numbers.
 While chasing a fresh fish, it will even swim against the current.
 Once a fish has been caught, the otter immediately drags it to the shore, and unless very hungry, devours only the body, leaving the remainder in pursuit of another fresh, whole fish.

 There are many recorded cases where otters have been tamed.
 If taken sufficiently young, sometimes even suckled by a bitch, they would follow their masters, even answering to their name.
-Used by huntsmen to catch fish, they could take around 8-10 salmon a day!
+Used by huntsmen to catch fish, they could take around eight to ten salmon a day!
 A tame, well trained otter could even work with dogs, driving trout and other fish towards the net.